enso-org/enso/ide/docs/CONTRIBUTING.md

   `node ./run build`.
 To create platform-specific packages and installers use `node ./run dist` instead.
 The final packages will be located at `app/dist/native`.

+- **Selective mode**
+  In order to compile only part of the project, and thus drastically shorten the incremental compile time, you are advised to use the selective compilation mode by passing the `--crate` option to the `build` or `watch` command, e.g. `node ./watch --crate ensogl/example` to compile only the renderer-related example scenes.
+Please note, that in order to run a scene in a web-browser, the scene has to be compiled and has to expose a public function with a name starting with `entry_point_`.
+Thus, if you compile only selected crate, you will have access only to the example scenes that were defined or re-exported by that crate.
+In particular, the `ide` crate exposes the `entry_point_ide` function, so you have to compile it to test your code in the Enso IDE.

 ### Testing, Linting, and Validation
 After changing the code it's always a good idea to lint and test the code.
 We